soniacweb/SEI-HW-rockpaperscissors/README.md

 On page load, it's the player's move.
 I have also included a Score's tally above the two images for the player's FYI.

-And a live demo if me playing against the computer:
+And a live demo of me playing against the computer:

 <img src='https://i.imgur.com/7rfnW2a.gif' alt='playdemo'>